codemirror/website/site/docs/guide/index.md

 restriction is that the viewport is computed _from_ the block structure, so that must be known before the viewport can be read.

+There is a [decoration example](../../examples/decoration/) which implements some common use cases.

 ### Extension Architecture

 To create a given piece of editor functionality you often need to